truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/_index.md

-The **stable** catalog includes official applications for use in SCALE found in the /charts repository in GitHub.
+The **stable** train populates the application catalog with the official applications found in the TrueNAS/charts repository in GitHub.
-This catalog populates the **Discover** screen by default.
+The **Discover** screen shows the **stable** train applications by default.

-The applications in the **stable** catalog are intended to expand system functionality far beyond what is typically expected from a NAS.
+Applications in the **stable** catalog are added and maintained by iXsystems, and are intended to expand system functionality far beyond what is typically expected from a NAS.

-The tutorials in this section for commonly-used **stable** catalog apps are created and maintained by iXsystems.
+Some apps replace deprecated services or functionality previously built into SCALE.

-Some apps replace services or functionality previously built into SCALE but that are now deprecated.
+The tutorials in this section for commonly-used **stable** train catalog.

 {{< include file="/static/includes/ProposeArticleChange.md" >}}